FUDOKI: Discrete Flow-based Unified Understanding and Generation via Kinetic-Optimal Velocities

 Jin Wang

-CS PhD Student @ HKU
+CS PhD Student at HKU